talinjw/crawl-before-you-walk/README.md

 # You've Got To Crawl (Before You Walk)
-A project to learn more about web development; crawls indeed.com to analyze job listings.
+A project to learn more about the creation of web applications; crawls indeed.com to perform analysis on job listings.

 ![](/static/images/readme.png?raw=true "Example output; create your own spider!")